chocolatepancakez/AWS-ZTA-CP2-22001358/README.md

 - AWS-managed policies are referenced by name and are not included as JSON files.
 - All configuration files reflect the final deployed system state.
+- All data artefacts are simulated and used solely for academic demonstration.
 - This repository is intended for academic submission and review purposes and is not designed as a reusable deployment template.

 ---